SlimeDog/State-Of-Play/README.md

 SlimeDog plugins were transitioned to End Of Life (EOL) on 2024-07-09, at which point they were compatible with Minecraft 1.21.
 They remained compatible through Minecraft 1.21.3.
+The following sections show the status through the date shown above.

 ## AggressiveAnimals
 - Compatible with PaperMC 1.21.4